kmayerb/tcrdist3/docs/inputs.rst

 organism
 --------

-Most classes and functions in tcrdist2 require specification of an appropriate host organism.
+Most classes and functions in tcrdist3 require specification of an appropriate host organism.
 Currently only 'human' or 'mouse' are supported.
 This is required because reference TCR genes are organism specific.

 db_file
 -------

-The `db_file` is used by tcrdist2 to supply updated information about reference TCR germline sequences.
+The `db_file` is used by tcrdist3 to supply updated information about reference TCR germline sequences.

-These files come with tcrdist2:

-`tcrdist2/tcrdist/db/alphabeta_db.tsv`
-`tcrdist2/tcrdist/db/gammadelta_db.tsv`

 .. tip::